Make Care Visible

 The goal of this campaign isn’t to shame people into changing or to force through big policies with a bit of our chalk or thread.

-It is to shape our cultural landscape – to flood our public spaces with reminders of inclusion and belonging.
-To make care visible in 30 of our neighborhoods across our country.
+It is to shape our cultural landscape – to invest our public spaces with reminders of inclusion and belonging.
+To make care visible in 30 of our neighborhoods across the country.

 And that is no small thing.

-If you’re interested in joining in this communal effort, check out the “How it Works” steps below and sign up using the “Sign Up and show care” button!
+If you’re interested in joining in this communal effort, check out the “How it Works” steps below and then sign up!
 I’ll send you an email with more details on getting started!

-And if you want inspiration for what your craftivism might look like in action, scroll down for examples.
+And if you want inspiration for what this might look like for you, scroll down for examples.

 Andrew